allegheny-college-cmpsc-100-fall-2024/course-materials/README.md

 | D     | Satisfactory on 4 / 8 | Satisfactory on 2 / 6 | Satisfactory on 2 / 6 |

 If you receive checkmarks for different grade levels in different columns, an average will be taken.
 This may lead to a +/- added to your grade.

+#### Gatorgrade

+Gatorgrade is a tool developed by the Allegheny College CIS department to automatically grade assignments and give students immediate feedback.
+Problem sets and challanges may be autograded initially, but autograde results are not final until otherwise noted.

+Projects grades may include some Gator checks to help you stay on track, but crucial parts of your grade for these assignments will be determined by the professor.
+Gatorgrade should be considered preliminary, especially for assignments with subjective criteria that the computer can't evaluate.

+Sometimes, Gatorgrade will make a mistake.
+Don't hesitate to let the professor know.

 ### Engagement Points